 viii.
+The project especially for the distribution components will not result in any physical displacement.
+Most of the impacts are limited to small scale land acquisition, loss of trees and temporary loss of crops along the right of way, therefore, the issues of relocation does not arise and income restoration of the DPs/APs will be done through adequate compensation and assistances.
 The resettlement cost estimate for this subproject includes eligible compensation, resettlement assistance and support cost for RIPP implementation.
 NEA will arrange in advance to allot the required budget to meet the costs associated with land acquisition and resettlement resulting from this Project.
-The total land acquisition and resettlement cost (indicative only) for the Project is estimated to be NPR 1,959.13 million equivalents to USD 19.99 million.
+The total land acquisition and resettlement cost (indicative only) for the Project is estimated to be 429.56 million equivalents to USD 4.38 million.

 ix.
-Nepal Electricity Authority (NEA) will be the executing agency (EA) for the transmission project components.
+Nepal Electricity Authority (NEA) will be the executing agency (EA) for the transmission and distribution project components.
 The on-grid components will be implemented and supervised by a project management unit (PMU) will be setup within a project management directorate (PMD) of NEA which is dedicated to managing ADB funded projects.
 The PMD is responsible for preparation, procurement and construction of all new ADB projects starting from this Project.
-Additionally, PIUs will be set up for transmission components.
+Additionally, PIUs will be set up for distribution components.